werf/werf/docs/_includes/reference/cli/werf_bundle_copy.md

       --platform=''
             Enable platform emulation when building images with werf, format: OS/ARCH[/VARIANT]
             ($WERF_PLATFORM or $DOCKER_DEFAULT_PLATFORM by default)
+      --rename-chart=''
+            Force setting of chart name in the Chart.yaml of the published chart to the specified
+            value (can be set by the $WERF_RENAME_CHART, no rename by default, could not be used
+            together with the `--helm-compatible-chart` option).
       --repo=''
             Deprecated param, use --from=ADDR instead.
 Source address of bundle which should be
             copied.